qw457812/cc-mvp-prompts/cc-prompt.md

 2. edits: An array of edit operations to perform, where each edit contains:
    - old_string: The text to replace (must match the file contents exactly, including all whitespace and indentation)
    - new_string: The edited text to replace the old_string
-   - expected_replacements: The number of replacements you expect to make.
-Defaults to 1 if not specified.
+   - replace_all: Replace all occurences of old_string.
+This parameter is optional and defaults to false.

 IMPORTANT:
 - All edits are applied in sequence, in the order they are provided